sstein93/R_package_workshop/02_R_package_basics.md

 ✔ Setting active project to '<no active project>'
 ```

-You will see something similar everytime you run a `usethis` command.
+You will see something similar every time you run a `usethis` command.
 Green ticks indicate a step has been completed correctly.
 A red dot means that `usethis` can't complete something and you might need to follow instructions to do it manually.

 A new RStudio session with your R package should open, and you should see something like this